autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

 In order to avoid flickering decisions, a time buffer can be used such that the decision to add (or remove) the slow down is only taken after an occlusion is detected (or not detected) for a consecutive time defined by the `time_buffer` parameter.

-To ignore occlusions when the pedestrian light is red, `ignore_with_red_traffic_light` should be set to true.
+To ignore occlusions when the crosswalk has a traffic light, `ignore_with_traffic_light` should be set to true.

 To ignore temporary occlusions caused by moving objects, `ignore_behind_predicted_objects` should be set to true.